nogibjj/yijia_ids706_miniProj5/README.md

 - make lint: Lints Python files using Pylint, ignoring specific patterns.
 - make test: Runs tests using pytest and generates a coverage report.
 - make clean: Removes pytest cache.
-- make generate_report: Generates a summary report in Markdown format that includes descriptive statistics, visualizations, and a Pandas vs Polars performance comparison using the profiler.
+- make generate_and_push: Runs main.py to perform ETL and CRUD operations, generates a log, and pushes it to the repository.

 ## CI/CD Setup
 - Location: .github/workflows/
-- Description: Contains GitHub Actions workflows for CI/CD, which automatically run setup, lint, and test actions on pushes to the GitHub repository.
+- Description: Contains GitHub Actions workflows for CI/CD, which automatically run setup, linting, testing, and generate and push the log file when code is pushed to the repository.

-## Summary Report Generation
-The CI/CD pipeline automatically generates a Markdown report using Polars to calculate summary statistics such as mean, median, and standard deviation.
-It also generates a visualization from the dataset.

-Additionally, the Profiler benchmark compares the performance of Pandas and Polars when running the same descriptive statistics tasks.
-The comparison is included in the report to provide insights into the performance benefits of Polars over Pandas.
+## Operations Log
+The CI/CD pipeline automatically generates an operations_log.md file that logs all SQL queries performed during CRUD operations.

-The report is committed and pushed back to the repository, making it easily accessible for review and sharing.
+The report is committed and pushed back to the repository for easy access and review.